-- I. Recycling of waste (aluminium, glass, paper, cardboard and kitchen waste) - 2.
-Banning of single use plastic drinking water bottles - 3.
-Implemented a fixed menu to reduce food waste - 4.
-Daily cleaning of beaches and removal of garbage - 5.
-Organised regular clean ups of neighbouring islands - 6.
-Established a micro enterprise for villagers to collect polystyrene foam on nearby beaches and recycle it for fill in bean bags.
-Bean bags made from recycled sails. - 7.
-Installed an aerobic wastewater treatment plant. - 8.
-Installed glass bottle pulveriser so glass can be recycled - 9.
-State of the art shower heads were installed reducing total water consumption by 20% - 10.
-Established a closed-loop system to compost food waste by using Black Soldier Fly larvae - 11.
+8. Installed glass bottle pulveriser so glass can be recycled 9.
+State of the art shower heads were installed reducing total water consumption by 20% 10.
+Established a closed-loop system to compost food waste by using Black Soldier Fly larvae 11.
 Zero waste (less than 10% of waste goes to landfill).
-Waste is separated into 17 different streams for recycling/upcycling. - 12.
-Plastic positive (more plastic removed from the environment than used).
+Waste is separated into 17 different streams for recycling/upcycling.
+12. Plastic positive (more plastic removed from the environment than used).
+13. Old linen upcycled into hand towels and coasters

 FUTURE GOALS

-SHORTTERM
+SHORT TERM

-Expand permaculture gardens to increase vegetables and fruits grown on the island and on the farm

-Establish a formal training program for existing staff and external candidates

-Establish a plan to help improve areas where the reef has been damaged

-Continue to improve our knowledge of food sources and continue to ensure that seafood in particular is from sustainable stocks and sources

-Establish a recycling/sorting centre on Bintan to further process waste from Nikoi and local communities
+Expand permaculture gardens to increase vegetables and fruits grown on the island and on the farm Establish a formal training program for existing staff and external candidates Establish a plan to help improve areas where the reef has been damaged Continue to improve knowledge of food sources and continue to ensure that seafood in particular is from sustainable stocks and sources Establish a recycling/sorting centre on Bintan to further process waste from Nikoi and local communities

-LONGTERM
+LONG TERM

 Help to develop an effective management plan for the existing MPA Employ local fishermen to help protect no fishing zones Increase the use of renewable energy sources for power generation Reduce carbon emissions to zero Increase rainwater catchment and storage